 Up next was Barns Courtney an artist with clear influences from the White Stripes and the Sex Pistols.
-As soon as he entered the stage, he matched the audience’s energy with him franticly moving all over stage.
+As soon as he entered the stage, he matched the audience’s energy with him franticly moving all over the stage.
 With his slight folk-pop influence as well it was a nice change compared to indie supports normally included on tours like this.
 His set featured tracks like Glitter & Gold and Fire.
 The best moment of his set was during his second last track where Courtney crowd surfed while singing.
 Overall, his set was cracking and hope to see him back in Newcastle soon.

-The house lights dimmed and the intro began, then with the four piece on stage they began with We Could Be, immediately the crowd treated them like they were returning home, screaming at the tops of their lungs and jumping about; the floor was literally shaking.
+The house lights dimmed and the intro began, then with the four-piece on stage they began with We Could Be, immediately the crowd treated them like they were returning home, screaming at the tops of their lungs and jumping about; the floor was literally shaking.
 They looked great with their own production adding to their looks.
 Tunes from their first album and second were nicely adding not over saturating it.

 A nice addition to their set was the addition of an acoustic version of Brother, which sounded brilliant and you could hear the audience echo the lyrics.
 With the night continuing the group played Dare which had the crowd jumping and I saw multiple jackets thrown into the air.
 Also added to the set was Y.D.W.I.W.M. which is seen as the heaviest song they’ve released with a great riff featured.
-As their set was almost at end the group finished with fan favourites, She’s Casual and Bonfire which had the crowd singing at the top of their lungs.
+As their set was almost at the end the group finished with fan favorites, She’s Casual and Bonfire which had the crowd singing at the top of their lungs.
 Once the group left the stage chants of ‘one more song began’ and once they finally returned the group played a new song, however not releasing the name of it.
 The last track of the evening was Never Enough which could be a more fitting finale.